hashicorp/vault/ui/README.md

 ## Running the UI locally

-> a Vault server must be running, see step above.
+> a Vault server must be running, see previous step.
 > These steps will start an Ember CLI server that proxies requests to port 8200,
 > and enable live rebuilding of the application as you change the UI application code.
 > Visit your app at [http://localhost:4200](http://localhost:4200).